nim-lang/Nim/doc/manual.rst

   var cstr: cstring = str
   var newstr: string = $cstr

 In C backend, cstring literals shouldn't be modified.
-Otherwise the program will crash.
+Otherwise the program will crash:

 .. code-block:: nim
   var x = cstring"literals"
   x[1] = 'A' # This is wrong!!!

-cstring could be modified if it originates from a regular memory(not read-only memory):
+If cstring originates from a regular memory(not read-only memory), it could be modified:

 .. code-block:: nim
   var x = "123456"